Self-Hosted

 Centralize LLM API traffic from enterprise apps and local agents with user virtual API keys, guardrails, spend observability and budgets enforcement.

-OpenClaw Local Agent Obsidian VS Code User Virtual API Keys LiteLLM Routing · Guardrails Budgets · Observability Enterprise API Keys LLM PROVIDERS Anthropic OpenAI Google OpenRouter
+Claude CLI Codex CLI Cursor IDE VS Code IDE OpenClaw Obsidian Chatbot Agents User Virtual API Keys LiteLLM Routing · Guardrails Budgets · Observability Enterprise API Keys LLM PROVIDERS Anthropic OpenAI Google OpenRouter Databricks Local Inference

 ControlTower